paulbauriegel/paulbauriegel.github.io/content/posts/my-first-post.md

 tags: ['Gemini-2.5', 'Gemini']
 ---

-# Gemini Spatial Reasoning is amazing
+# Gemini Spatial Reasoning Is Amazing
-... but not good enough to be helpful yet.
+...but not good enough to be helpful yet.

-Various Large Language Models with vision support enable you to ask questions about images usually refered to as [visual reasoning].
-This allows the user to ask questions such as how many pumpkins do you see in this picture or what kind of flower do you see in this picture.
-This in itself is already really helpful to enable zero-shot classification without training a model.
-But when you need the position of that pumpkin or that flower in the picture this is not possible.
-Entering Spatial Resoning, which allows you to get actual bounding boxes or picture coordinates for objects through prompting.
+Various large language models with vision support enable users to ask questions about images, usually referred to as [visual reasoning].
+This allows queries like: *How many pumpkins do you see in this picture?* or *What kind of flower is in this picture?* This is already very useful, as it enables zero-shot classification without needing to train a model.

+However, when you need to determine **where** that pumpkin or flower is in the picture, it's not possible—yet.
+That’s where **spatial reasoning** comes in, allowing models to return bounding boxes or coordinates for objects through prompting.

 Gemini 2.5 is not the first model to enable this.
-For the past years most vision models are build on-top of transformers architectures and allow zero-shot prompting to some degree like MobileCLIP, SigLipv2 or GroundingDino, the last even enabiling gounding box not just pure classification.
-In addition to that it was possible with other vision supporting LLM like GPT4o to apply something called visual grounding, but that was complicated to build and not really worth it from my perspective compared to fine-tuning a model like [RT-DERT]().
-The transformer arcitectures build that allow this zero-short prompting are usually the basis for the vision encoder in the LLM, e.g. Lama4 uses the MetaClip architecture, Gemma 3 uses SigLip and Qwen 2.5 uses ViT.
+For years, most vision models have been built on top of transformer architectures and allow zero-shot prompting to some degree, like MobileCLIP, SigLIP v2, or GroundingDINO—the latter even enabling bounding boxes, not just classification.

+Additionally, visual grounding was possible with other vision-supporting LLMs like GPT-4o, but building such pipelines was complex and, in my opinion, not worth the effort compared to fine-tuning a model like [RT-DETR](https://arxiv.org/abs/2407.17140).

+The transformer architectures that make this possible are typically the basis of the vision encoder in LLMs.
+For example:
+- LLaMA 4 uses the MetaCLIP architecture
+- Gemma 3 uses SigLIP
+- Qwen 2.5 uses ViT

-Spatial Reasoning is also not something that Gemini 2.5 introduced to LLM, it was possible with Gemini 2.0 Flash before and also open source models like Qwen2.5VL have adopted it, but given that Gemini 2.5 is crushing Humanity's Last Exam and the visual reasoning benchmark MMMU I would argue that it is the best model to check the visual reasoning capabilities of LLMs.
+Spatial reasoning is not something Gemini 2.5 introduced to LLMs—it was already available in Gemini 2.0 Flash and in open-source models like Qwen2.5-VL.
+However, given that Gemini 2.5 is dominating benchmarks like *HumanEval* and *MMMU*, I’d argue it's the best model for testing visual reasoning in LLMs today.

-If you just want to quickly play around with Spatial Reasoning in LLMs you can try Google Demo [here](https://aistudio.google.com/starter-apps/spatial), but be aware that it uses Gemini 2.0 Flash not Gemini 2.5 Pro.
-If you want to use Gemini 2.5 Pro and also test experimental features like semantic segmentation you will need to use Googles API directly.
-Google provides an excellent Jupyter Notebook [here](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Spatial_understanding.ipynb) to which I will refer to for the implementation.
+If you just want to play around with spatial reasoning, try the Google demo [here](https://aistudio.google.com/starter-apps/spatial)—but note that it uses Gemini 2.0 Flash, not 2.5 Pro.
+If you want to use Gemini 2.5 Pro and test experimental features like semantic segmentation, you’ll need to use Google’s API directly.
+Google provides an excellent Jupyter Notebook [here](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Spatial_understanding.ipynb), which I’ll reference for implementation tips.

+---

-## How to use Geminis Spatial Reasoning most effectively
+## How to Use Gemini’s Spatial Reasoning Most Effectively

+Example Prompt:
-Detect big stone, with no more than 20 items.
-Output a json list where each entry contains the 2D bounding box in "box_2d" and a text label in "label".
+> Detect big stones, with no more than 20 items.
+Output a JSON list where each entry contains the 2D bounding box in `"box_2d"` and a text label in `"label"`.

+TODO

-1. Use the experimental version of Gemini 2.0 Flash or 2.5 Pro
+### 1. Use the experimental version of Gemini 2.0 Flash or 2.5 Pro

-The first observation I made was that the default model is much worse up to the point where it often doesn't get the visual grounding right at all.
-The prediction are ok, but ot the location.
+One of my first observations: the default model 2.0 Flash model performs much worse.
+While the predictions of something being present might be okay, it often fails at the visual grounding.
+In other words the *bounding boxes* are wrong in the wrong place.

-The experimental version of Gemini 2.0 Flash (`gemini-2.0-flash-exp`) performs much better the default model (`gemini-2.0-flash` aka `gemini-2.0-flash-001`) and is also the version used in the WebDemo.
+The experimental Gemini 2.0 Flash (`gemini-2.0-flash-exp`) performs significantly better than the default model (`gemini-2.0-flash`, aka `gemini-2.0-flash-001`) and is also the version used in the web demo.

-For Gemini 2.5 Pro I have only access to the experimental version (`gemini-2.5-pro-exp-03-25`).
+For Gemini 2.5 Pro, I only had access to the experimental version: `gemini-2.5-pro-exp-03-25` and I was disappointed, but more on that later.

-2. Downscale the images to 640px
+### 2. Downscale images to 640px

-The higher the resolution of the image is the more the performance degrades.
-This is most likely due to the vision encoder used in Gemini, assuming the also used SigLip like in Gemma, then SigLip has a max resolution of 512px.
+Higher image resolutions lead to worse performance—likely due to the vision encoder limits.
+Assuming Gemini also uses SigLIP (as used in Gemma 3), that model has a max resolution of 512px.

-The aistudio app downsamples the images automatically to 640px (see: https://github.com/google-gemini/starter-applets/blob/main/spatial/src/Prompt.tsx#L71) at the end I don't know what resolution will work best, but I would recommend a low one with either 640px or 512px.
-While you can send the images via API in a higher resolution it will yield in worse and especially unreliable results.
-The results with an image size of 640px are rather reliable.
+The Aistudio app downscales images to 640px automatically ([see here](https://github.com/google-gemini/starter-applets/blob/main/spatial/src/Prompt.tsx#L71)).
+I’m not sure what the optimal resolution is, but I’d recommend sticking to 512px or 640px.

+Sending higher-res images via the API results in **worse grounding** and **more unreproducable** outputs.
+640px works well and yields consistent results.
-If you want to use higher resolution images I recommend cutting the image into patched and doing prediction on those patches, also known as SAHI (Slicing Aided Hyper Inference).
+If you need higher detail, consider splitting the image into patches and doing prediction on each—this technique is known as **SAHI (Slicing Aided Hyper Inference).**

-The combination of gemini-2.0-flash-exp and a max resolution of 640px  should work rather reliable on photographs and data similar to the COCO object detection dataset.
+The combo of `gemini-2.0-flash-exp` and 640px resolution performs the reliable in my test - at least on photos and data similar to the COCO dataset.
+Still, I recommend adapting some ideas from Google's notebook.
-Yet, you might want to adopt a few points from Googles Jupyter Notebook.

-3. Make the Generation Guardrails less strict.
-The guardrails can senitive to list and numbers and code.
+### 3. Loosen the generation guardrails

+The default safety filters are often too sensitive to this kind of output.
+So you can make them less stict like this:

 ```python
 safety_settings = [